Nominal Weight of Panel

 GRP is 7 times stronger than mild steel on a weight for weight basis

 In order to achieve an ongoing desirable aesthetic effect, panels should be cleaned as part of a regular maintenance plan.
 Panels can be cleaned by washing with soapy water, rinsed then wiped with a dry cloth avoiding smears – avoid using an abrasive medium on the surface of the panels.
+Due to the wide range of installation options available, general advice should be sought from the factory as to the most suitable method for each application.
 Exposed edges should be regularly re-coated with either a clear polyurethane varnish or a coloured topcoat supplied by the manufacturer.
 “On-site” cuts and drill holes should be appropriately sealed in a similar fashion, and mastic can be used to fill or seal drill holes.

 To Download Tech Spec Click Here